omkarcloud/google-maps-scraper/README.md

 ## Love It Star It!

-If you've found our work helpful, please consider starring us for a token of gratitude on our Discussion Page at https://github.com/omkarcloud/google-maps-scraper/discussions/3
+If you've found our work helpful, please consider starring us for a token of gratitude on our Discussion Page [here](https://github.com/omkarcloud/google-maps-scraper/discussions/21)

 [![Stargazers repo roster for @omkarcloud/google-maps-scraper](https://reporoster.com/stars/omkarcloud/google-maps-scraper)](https://github.com/omkarcloud/google-maps-scraper/stargazers)